What We Do

-The Maryland Court of Appeals implemented the IOLTA Comparability Rule, requiring banks to pay rates on IOLTA comparable to other accounts.
+The Supreme Court of Maryland (then called the Maryland Court of Appeals) implemented the IOLTA Comparability Rule, requiring banks to pay rates on IOLTA comparable to other accounts.

 As interest rates hovered around 0%, the Maryland General Assembly increased filing fee surcharges, but set the increase to expire in 2013.

 With interest rates not budging, the Maryland General Assembly extended the filing fee surcharge increases to 2018 and increased the Abandoned Property Fund distribution to $1.5 million.

 After receiving one-time, restricted funding from a Department of Justice settlement, MLSC implemented the temporary Foreclosure Prevention and Workforce Legal Services projects.